LOBryhim/Projects/README.md

 # Projects
 These are my projects from class which I like to work on and improve as I learn.
 Milestone 1 is a tic tac toe interactive game which was my first crack at programming and it's interesting to see the growth in my abilities since this code was written.
+I am currently seeking a position to transition to data analytics and computer programming.
+After a brief hiatus of learning new computer language skills to include SQL and Python, I am re-entering the professional world in the data science industry.
+As a PM, I am well versed in using Excel for data analysis and visualization and decided to expand my skills.